cloudflare/terraform-provider-cloudflare/docs/data-sources/dns_records.md

 Read-Only:

 - `flatten_cname` (Boolean) If enabled, causes the CNAME record to be resolved externally and the resulting address records (e.g., A and AAAA) to be returned instead of the CNAME record itself.
 This setting has no effect on proxied records, which are always flattened.
+- `ipv4_only` (Boolean) When enabled, only A records will be generated, and AAAA records will not be created.
+This setting is intended for exceptional cases.
+Note that this option only applies to proxied records and it has no effect on whether Cloudflare communicates with the origin using IPv4 or IPv6.
+- `ipv6_only` (Boolean) When enabled, only AAAA records will be generated, and A records will not be created.
+This setting is intended for exceptional cases.
+Note that this option only applies to proxied records and it has no effect on whether Cloudflare communicates with the origin using IPv4 or IPv6.